JangasReviewEvaluationPlace/FilleETL/README.md

 take some time to proceed.
 Another use case could be that the data simply needs to get reproceeded at some point and we might not run the whole ETL process again.

+## Known Bugs
+1. **Threading & Chunking**

+The source data will be read in chunks if `chunk-size` is set.
+This allows to parallelize the etl and allows to read datasets which are greater than the local RAM.
+The chunks are realized via generator function.
+The bug comes with multi threading:

+If threading is greater than 1, the chunks are still realized by generator function but the full dataset will be loaded at once.

+2. **CMD Parameter `copy-to-sftp`**
+It will be always interpret as `True` if set and `False` if not.